austozi/poddie/README.md

 Poddie is a self-hosted media downloader and podcast feed generator.

-## Features

-Poddie uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) to download the media files into a folder on the local machine (e.g. media server), and so supports any sources that yt-dlp supports.
+Poddie uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) to download the media files into a folder on the local machine (e.g. media server).
 It then invokes [podcats](https://github.com/jakubroztocil/podcats) to generate a podcast feed for the media files and serves it via the NGINX web server (it is based on the [LinuxServer.io NGINX Docker image](https://github.com/linuxserver/docker-nginx)).
 You can then subscribe to the podcast by adding the podcast feed in a podcast player of your choice.

+## Features

-- Download media files from third-party websites.
+- Downloads media files from third-party websites.
+- Supports all websites that yt-dlp supports.
-- Support for multiple shows.
+- Supports multiple shows.
-- Separate podcast feed (XML) and webpage (HTML) for each show.
+- Generates a separate podcast feed (XML) and webpage (HTML) for each show.
-- Index page (HTML) of all shows.
+- Generates an index page (HTML) of all shows.
-- Automatically check for new episodes at a configurable time interval.
+- Checks for new episodes automatically at a configurable time interval.
 - Simple configuration using a YAML file.

 ## Installation